• Skip to primary navigation

 • Loaves should be golden brown and sound hollow when thumped.

-• Cool at least 20 minutes before cutting the top of the bread bowl off with a sharp knife, hollowing the center, filling with warm soup and eating.
+• Cool for at least 20 minutes before cutting the top of the bread bowl off with a sharp knife, hollowing the center, filling it with warm soup, and eating.

 • Don't forget to serve with the top and the inside of the bread bowl for dipping!